Associahedra, Multiplihedra and units in $A_{\infty}$ form: Associahedron and Multiplihedron

 Thus we can also identify $K'_{L}(n)$ with $\Wis'(n)$.

 Second, we extend the idea to the one for Multiplihedra.
 Let us consider a `bearded tree' which is a trivalent tree with one root, $n$ top-branches and several beards each of which comes out from just below a node or the top-edge of a top-branch, and every way from a top-edge down to the root meets exactly one beard.
 Since a node is on a way down to the root from a top-edge, we may call it upper or lower, if it is upper a beard or lower a beard, resp.
-For any bearded tree $\check{t}$ of one root and $n$ top-branches, we define $w(\check{t})$ a word of $\check{t}$ as follows: \begin{enumerate} \item assign a word `$x_{i}$' to the $i$-th top-branch from the left, if the branch has no beard. \item assign a word `$x_{i}\natural$' to the $i$-th top-branch from the left, if the branch has a beard. \item if the two upper branches of a node is assigned by a word `$w_{1}$' and `$w_{2}$' and its lower branch has no beard, then assign a word `$w_{1}w_{2}\unode$' to the lower branch. \item if the two upper branches of a node is assigned by a word `$w_{1}$' and `$w_{2}$' and its lower branch has a beard, then assign a word `$w_{1}w_{2}\unode\natural$' to the lower branch. \item if the root branch is assigned by a word `$w$', we define $w(\check{t})$ the word of a tree $\check{t}$ to be $w$, i.e, $w(\check{t})=w$. \end{enumerate} This defines the set $\Ent(n)$ of all extended words $w(\check{t})$ of bearded trees $\check{t}$ with one root and $n$ top-branches:
+For any bearded tree $\check{t}$ of one root and $n$ top-branches, we define $w(\check{t})$ a word of $\check{t}$ as follows: \begin{enumerate} \item assign a word `$x_{i}$' to the $i$-th top-branch from the left. \item if a top-branch or a node is assigned by a word `$w$', where a beard is attached to its lower part, then assign $w\natural$ to the beard. \item if the two upper branches of a node have no beared and are assigned by words `$w_{1}$' and `$w_{2}$' then assign a word `$w_{1}w_{2}\unode$' to the node. \item if the two upper branches of a node is assigned by a word `$w_{1}$' and `$w_{2}$' and its lower branch has no beard, then assign a word `$w_{1}w_{2}\lnode$' to the node. \item if the root branch is assigned by a word `$w$', we define $w(\check{t})$ the word of a tree $\check{t}$ to be $w$, i.e, $w(\check{t})=w$. \end{enumerate}